kyma-project/kyma/docs/security/05-09-certificate-manager.md

 ---

 The Certificate Manager chart contains embedded [cert-manager.io](https://cert-manager.io/) instance.
-It should be installed in a dedicated namespace (cert-manager) To configure the Certificate Manager chart, override the default values of its `values.yaml` file.
+It should be installed in a dedicated namespace (cert-manager).
+To configure the Certificate Manager chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.